vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 ---

-# Comparing GraphQL Clients
+# Relay vs Apollo - Comparing GraphQL Clients

 [Relay](https://facebook.github.io/relay/) and [Apollo](http://dev.apollodata.com/) are the most popular and sophisticated GraphQL clients available at the moment.
 But how do you know which one to choose?

 In this article, we are going to shed some light on the commonalities and differences between Relay and Apollo and want to help you in making an informed decision on which GraphQL client is the best for your next project!

 > This article assumes some familiarity with basic GraphQL concepts such as queries, mutations or fragments.
 If you're just getting started with GraphQL, you can read up on these concepts in the [GraphQL docs](http://graphql.org/).
-Also, if you're keen in learning about Relay and Apollo in more detail, you can visit [Learn Relay](www.learnrelay.org) and [Learn Apollo](www.learnapollo.com) for comprehensive tutorials.
+Also, to get started with both technologies, you can visit [Learn Relay](www.learnrelay.org) and [Learn Apollo](www.learnapollo.com) for comprehensive tutorials.

 ## Why using a GraphQL client?